 3. Bail or Bond

 If you are released on bail (or bond) pending further proceedings, then you must comply with the bail conditions in order to avoid being sent back to jail.
-In lieu of posting bail, your attorney may be able to argue for you to be released “on your own recognizance” if you promise to show up for subsequent proceedings.
+In lieu of posting bail, your criminal attorney in Anchorage may be able to argue for you to be released “on your own recognizance” if you promise to show up for subsequent proceedings.
 If you post bail or bond and violate the terms, not only will you be sent to jail, but you may be forced to forfeit the bail or bond to the court.

-4. Complaint, Information, or Grand Jury
+4. The complaint, Information, or Grand Jury

 If you have been arrested for a misdemeanor, the prosecutor's office will file a “Complaint” or “Information,” which is the formal charging document in your case.
 If you are facing a potential felony charge, then the prosecutor's office will present your case to a grand jury.
 The role of the grand jury is to determine whether there is “probable cause” to support a felony charge.
 If the 18 grand jurors determine that probable cause exists, then they will issue a “true bill” resulting in an indictment.
 If the grand jurors determine that probable cause is lacking, then they will issue a “not true bill” and your case will be over.